 Alumni Ambassadors are alumni representatives who embody the values and aims of the M.A. in Policy Studies program.
 As alumni working across diverse roles and sectors, they support prospective students, current students, and fellow alumni by sharing how they’ve translated their degrees and navigated their careers.

-Learn about our Alumni Ambassadors and email them directly at email@example.com.
+Learn about our Alumni Ambassadors and email firstname.lastname@example.org to be connected.

 David Gordon, '16

-David holds an M.A. in Policy Studies ('16) from UW Bothell where he researched the negative effects of the United States sports betting prohibition (which may or may not have led to the Supreme Court overturning said prohibition in 2018!).
+David Gordon holds an M.A. in Policy Studies from UW Bothell where he researched the negative effects of the United States sports betting prohibition (which may or may not have led to the Supreme Court overturning the prohibition in 2018!).
 David received his B.A. in Law, Economics and Public Policy ('14) from UW Bothell.

 Learn about other Policy Studies alumni.